DallasHoff/gmac/content/classes/krav-maga.md

 ---
-title: Krav Maga Combatives, Kids Krav & Combat Fitness
+title: Dynamic Defense and Fitness
 img: /img/cms/matt.jpg
 instructor: Matt Clanton
 experience: Krav Maga Black Belt, former law enforcement
 phone: 678-485-1498
 website: https://www.dcsd.info
 ---
-### About Dynamic Combatives & Self Defense
+### About Dynamic Defense and Fitness

-Dynamic Combatives and Self Defense is a principle-based system with a focus on simplicity.
+Dynamic Defense is a principle-based system with a focus on simplicity.
 Our goal is to keep things simple, because simple saves lives.
 We welcome everyone from those with no experience to those with a wealth of previous experience to train with us and see for themselves.

 ### About the instructor